 Ask someone to be there for you when you need support.
 The best choice is a friend who is also a former smoker who has kicked the habit.
 But anyone who cares for you and wants you to quit smoking can help when times get tough.

 Caffeine helps some people get going in the morning and stay alert when they're tired.
 But caffeine can make some people feel tense, jittery, and stressed.
 These effects can be amplified when you’re in the process of breaking nicotine addiction.
 If caffeine negatively affects you, try cutting back to see if it helps reduce your anxiety.

 Be Alert to Bad Moods

-Negative emotions -- depression, anger, frustration -- are another common reason people go back to smoking.
+Negative emotions -- stress, anger, frustration -- are another common reason people go back to smoking.
 Bad moods happen to everyone.
 And chances are you'll experience more than your fair share of negative emotions during the first few weeks of quitting.
 Find ways to distract yourself.
 Useful strategies include getting together with friends or doing something you really enjoy.